kaihuchen/articles/LMMissues/index.md

 </details>

+Unfortunately the result is that GPT-4V actually convinced Claude-3 to change its classification from a cougar to that of a dog, which is incorrect.

 ## Conclusions:

 Here are the key takeways:

-- The experiments show that multimodal LLMs can be misled by contextual information to make incorrect object classification
+- The tests #1 to #4 show that multimodal LLMs can be misled by contextual information to make incorrect object classification.
-- Sometimes it may be necessary to mask out the context in an image, if correct identification of an object is important.
+- Sometimes it may be necessary to mask out the context in an image, if correct identification of a specific object is important.
 - Our very limited experiments seem to indicate that GPT-4V is more susceptible to contextual influence than Anthropic Claude-3.
-Of course more tests are needed to confirm this, but it is something that application builders should be aware of.
+Of course larger scale tests are needed in order to confirm this, but it is something that application builders should be aware of.
-- When Claude-3 and GPT-4V are setup to debate each other on the identity of the animal (which is a cougar), it unfortunately leads to the Claude-3 (which made the correct classification in round 1) being convinced by GPT-4V (which made incorrect classification in round 1) to change to the wrong classification.
+- In Test #5 where Claude-3 and GPT-4V are setup to debate each other on the identity of the animal (which is a cougar), it unfortunately results in Claude-3 (which made the correct classification in round 1) being convinced by GPT-4V (which made incorrect classification in round 1) to change to the wrong classification.

   Why is this so?
 In our previous experiments where we test each chatbot's ability to stay true to its own assertions in the [Gaslighting Test](https://kaihuchen.github.io/articles/Bugs/#gaslightingtest), we have found Claude-3 to perform worse than GPT-4V.
-If we anthropomorphize this a little, we can say that Claude-3 is the one with "weaker personality", which is why Claude-3 changed its classification from the correct one to the wrong one.
+If we anthropomorphize this a little, we can say that Claude-3 is the one with the "weaker personality", which is why Claude-3 changed its classification from the correct one to the wrong one.

   **Bottomline: if you are choosing a chatbot to join in the debate panel, make sure that it passes the Gaslighting Test.**